readium/readium.github.io/_pages/about/faq.md

 Yes, it does but the SDK is DRM-agnostic.
 This means the SDK has been developed so it can be used with many different kinds of DRM-encrypted books or no DRM at all.
 No DRM at all is the default.

-Readium of course supports [Readium LCP]([LCP FAQ published by EDRLab](https://www.edrlab.org/readium/readium-lcp/faq/)).
+Readium of course supports [Readium LCP published by EDRLab](https://www.edrlab.org/readium/readium-lcp/faq/).
 For other DRMs, the support must be added by the vendor and is specific to their particular application,

 - Does the SDK support other book formats than EPUB?